Romea/cropcraft/doc/add_assets.md

 ## Add a plant type

-To create a new plant type that can be used in a bed, you need to export the 3D model as a Wavefront (`.obj`) model in a sub-directory of `plants`.
+To create a new plant type that can be used in a bed or as weeds, you need to export the 3D model as a Wavefront (`.obj`) model in a sub-directory of `plants`.
 The name of this sub-directory corresponds to the ID to use for the `plant_type` parameter of a bed block in a configuration file.
 If your model have a material and a texture file, it can be placed in the same directory as the